anchor/tingle/ronn/tingle.8.md

 pending updates to apply.  `tingle reboot` will only reboot the system if necessary.

 ## ERROR REPORTING

-When started interactively at the shell, tingle will pass all standard error output from its children (apt-get, yum, and so on) through to the terminal.
+When attached to a terminal, tingle will pass all output from its children (apt-get, yum, and so on) through to the operator.
 This mode of operation is designed primarily for problem diagnosis.

+Output is suppressed when running detached from a terminal.
+This mode of operation is suitable for use with crond.

 tingle warnings are output to standard error and will always begin with the text, `[warning]`.
 Errors will similarly begin with the text, `[error]`, or `[abort]`.
+All three message classes are also written to syslog.

-Abort and error conditions will both trigger non-zero exit codes to halt program execution; the difference between the two is a plain matter of
+Abort and error conditions will both trigger non-zero exit codes to halt program execution; the difference between the two is a matter of
 semantics:

 An error condition is raised whenever an operation is started, but fails to complete because of an unforeseen problem.
 An error condition will typically originate from a child process.

-An abort condition is raised whenever an operation is actively avoided because of a visible problem.
+An abort condition is raised whenever an operation is actively eschewed because of a visible problem.
 An abort condition will typically originate from tingle itself.

-## ENVIRONMENT

-Non-interactive mode may be forced by setting TINGLE_NONINTERACTIVE.

 ## AUTHOR

 Saj Goonatilleke <sg@redu.cx>

 ## SEE ALSO